presidio-oss/cline-based-code-generator/docs/tools/mentions-guide.md

 What components are available in the @/src/components/ directory?
 ```

-In this example, Cline retrieves a listing of the components directory and its contents.
+In this example, HAI retrieves a listing of the components directory and its contents.

 ### 3. URL References